mar10/wsgidav/docs/source/reference_guide_architecture.rst

 However, this may be replaced by a custom version, as long as the required interface is implemented.

-:ref:`~wsgidav.dc.nt_dc` is an example for such an extension.
+:mod:`wsgidav.dc.nt_dc` is an example for such an extension.

 :class:`~wsgidav.dc.simple_dc.SimpleDomainController`
-    Default implementation of a domain controller as used by ``HTTPAuthenticator``.
+    Default implementation of a domain controller as used by :class:`~wsgidav.http_authenticator.HTTPAuthenticator`.

 Applications